 Now What?

-An EDI audit will be one of your greatest assets in your EDI journey.
+A DEI audit will be one of your greatest assets in your inclusion journey.
 It creates a safe space for individual employees to anonymously provide invaluable insights about organizational systems, demographics and culture.
 It helps organizations recognize patterns of inequity that need to be addressed and prioritized.
 And it empowers leadership to quickly understand how to use this data to improve the overall health of the organization.

 Curious about our assessment tools?

-Get an EDI audit sample with our free individual Deep Diversity® Solo Snapshot , or explore a wider range of our audit tools for leaders and organizations.
+Get an DEI audit sample with our free individual Deep Diversity® Solo Snapshot , or explore a wider range of our audit tools for leaders and organizations.

 Anima Leadership